 13. At the High School, zero (0) hour sections will be limited to no more than three (3).
-If no staff member volunteers, the specific department/PLC may give input for staffing to the Principal.
-Zero hour teachers will have coverage provided in order to participate in all scheduled professional development opportunities during late start Wednesdays.
+If no staff member volunteers, the specific department/PLC may give input for staffing to the principal.
+Zero-hour educators will have coverage provided in order to participate in all scheduled professional development opportunities during late start Wednesdays.

-Teachers on an alternate 2nd through 7th schedule will be assigned on a volunteer basis.
-If no staff member volunteers, the specific department/PLC may give input for staffing to the Principal.
-Teachers with a 2nd through 7th hour schedule will fulfill their professional development obligations on late-start Wednesday’s beginning at 7:55 a.m.
-In the event that said teachers are requested, or approved to attend by the building principal, they will be compensated for the additional hour at curriculum rate.
+Educators on an alternate 2nd through 7th schedule will be assigned on a volunteer basis.
+If no staff member volunteers, the specific department/PLC may give input for staffing to the principal.
+Educators with a 2nd through 7th hour schedule will fulfill their professional development obligations on late-start Wednesday’s beginning at 7:55 a.m.
+In the event that said educators are requested, or approved to attend by the building principal, they will be compensated for the additional hour at curriculum rate.

 14. Non-load bearing members may have a different work year than load bearing members.
 Non-load bearing members will work the same number of days as load bearing members.
 Any additional days beyond the non-load bearing schedule shall be voluntary and compensated at a rate agreed upon between the association and the board, on the basis of the work being done, to be pre-determined in writing.
 No one will be assigned to work in July, weekends, weeks with less than three (3) days or holidays unless mutually agreed upon.

-K. If teachers in a building, through consensus, decide to formulate a schedule that does not fit the parameters of Article VJ, of the master agreement, the following process shall be followed:
+K. If educators in a building, through consensus, decide to formulate a schedule that does not fit the parameters of Article V J, of the master agreement, the following process shall be followed:

-1. All teachers of the affected building will have input into the proposed schedule.
+1. All educators of the affected building will have input into the proposed schedule.

 3. The aforementioned proposal(s) are subject to the approval of the Board and the Association Executive Committee each year.

 4. Following approval, a secret ballot vote shall take place.
-In order for the changes in the schedule to be made, there must be an 80% approval by 100% of the building teachers.
+In order for the changes in the schedule to be made, there must be an 80% approval by 100% of the building educators.